kieronqtran/sadi-white/README.txt

 * For users with the role: "ROLE_ADMIN", he/she can Manage the tests (Create a new test and Delete a test).
 * For users with the role: "ROLE_USER", he/she can Take the test.
 * User can Log Out when ever he/she wants.
+* After Signing Up, user will receive an welcome email coming from "SADIWhite@gmail.com"
+* The Cookies is going to make sure that users stay logged in when open a new tab (This is an improvement compared to the previous version in which sessionStorage was used).

 II.
 Functioning
 * In the Log In step, after entering their Email and Password and clicking the "Log In" button, those 2 fields will be sent to the server which will create a token (using the OAuth2 technique) and send back to the user/admin.